Creator Questions: Getting started

-If you feel that your project does meet the project guidelines, you can submit an appeal for reconsideration.
+If you feel that your project does meet our rules, you can submit an appeal for reconsideration.

-In an appeal, you have 500 characters to let us know why you think your project meets the project guidelines and should be reconsidered for launch.
+In an appeal, you have 500 characters to let us know why you think your project meets our rules and should be reconsidered for launch.
 A Kickstarter staff member will review your project again and take your appeal into consideration.
 If your appeal is declined, the process ends there.
 The project submission in question will be closed, but you can always submit a different project.

 Funding for the project stops and all pledges are canceled.
 Both the project’s creator and backers are notified via email.